fenago/nlp-fundamentals/lab_guides/Lab_1.md

 =======

-In this chapter, we learned how NLP is different from text analytics.
+In this lab, we learned how NLP is different from text analytics.
 We also covered the various pre-processing steps that are included in NLP.
 We looked at the different phases an NLP project has to pass through.
-In the next chapter, you will learn about the different methods required for extracting features from unstructured texts, such as TF-IDF and bag of words.
+In the next lab, you will learn about the different methods required for extracting features from unstructured texts, such as TF-IDF and bag of words.
 You will also learn about NLP tasks such as tokenization, lemmatization, and stemming in more detail.
 Furthermore, text